 You can sometimes extract 200 Dinars per day.
 Other days the bank runs out of cash and one can therefore extract none, whilst there are other uplifting times, where you are very lucky to extract 300 Dinars - all depending on the liquidity of that particular day.

-After asking for a day off from your employer so you can take a trip to the local bank, stand in line from 6AM till 3PM, under the burning sun of North Africa, in a 37-degree hot weather, you are very happy and grateful to God to finally hold the 300 Dinars in your hands.
-Now, because you know what you have to go through, in order to get the next handful of cash, you become frugal, calculating your every transaction and thinking twice before every purchase.
+After asking for a day off from your employer so you can take a trip to the local bank, where you would stand in line from 6AM till 3PM.
+Under the burning sun of North Africa, , you are very happy and grateful to God to finally hold 300 Dinars in your hands.
+Because you know what you have to go through, in order to get the next handful of cash, you become frugal, calculating your every transaction and thinking twice before every purchase.

-To work a full-time job and yet hav no money
+Working full-time and yet having no money

-Eman Ahmed, a Masters graduate who works as a full-time architect at an Architecture & Design company, gets her salary transferred to her bank account.

 “Last year I went to the bank to extract money.
 I was there around 11 AM and there was a never-ending queue.
 I stood in line till around 3PM when a security guard shut the doors to the bank and shouted that they’ve run out of cash for the day.
+People went mad!”

+So tells Eman Ahmed, a Masters graduate who works as a full-time architect at an Architecture & Design company about her experience withdrawing her salary from the bank.
+She continues:

-People went mad!
-There was a man who started giving a heated speech about protesting at The Martyrs Square.
+“There was a man who started giving a heated speech about protesting at The Martyrs Square.
 There was a woman who started crying that she was there from 6AM, and she was there the day before as well with no luck.
 I went home in tears that day.
 To see all those people suffering was painful.
 We get treated as beggars, but all we’re asking for is our own money.”

 After that incident, Eman never went back to the bank.
 She’s currently living under her parents’ support.
-“I consider myself luckier than most”, she finally stated.
+“I consider myself luckier than most”, shesays a closing statement.

 Younes Saleh, a husband and a father of two, has been working as an electrical engineer for 5 years at an IT company.
 He loves his job and he always has.
 Unfortunately, ever since the liquidity crisis started evolving, his dream job simply wasn’t enough to bring food on the table.